 Counselling and psychotherapy are both talk therapy.
-A counsellor does counselling whereas a clinical psychologist does psychotherapy.
+A counsellor provides counselling whereas a clinical psychologist provides psychotherapy.

 1. For people who need an emotional outlet, facing issues in their daily routine or to boost growth in oneself.